 But the point is that chemistry meetings are much more than simply the business equivalent of a date.

 Of course, there are procurement professionals who, when running an RFP or RFT to select an advertising agency, do not bother with any meetings, preferring to choose an agency based on the tender response.
 But this fundamentally ignores the fact that, in most cases, you are buying a professional relationship.
-Therefore it is important to test the teams’ relationship and chemistry.
+Therefore, it is important to test the teams’ relationship and chemistry.

-Therefore the chemistry meeting is an opportunity for the agency and the marketing team to meet and assess the alignment of values, culture and personality.
+Therefore, the chemistry meeting is an opportunity for the agency and the marketing team to meet and assess the alignment of values, culture, and personality.
 Interestingly, in these situations, you find that most people have made judgements on the chemistry fit within a blink and then spend the rest of the meeting looking for evidence to justify or challenge that instinct.

 It’s a meeting of corporate cultures between marketing and agency teams

 But these meetings are more than just bringing the two parties together.
 When we run a chemistry meeting, we see this as an opportunity for the marketing team to get insights into what it would be like working with the agency.